tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 Appointment of Board Members:

 - A. The company’s articles of association specify the number of the board members, provided that it shall not be less than three and not more than eleven.
-- B. The general assembly elects the board members for the period stipulated in the company’s articles of association, provided that it shall not exceed three years, and they may be re- elected unless the company's articles of association provide otherwise.
+- B. The general assembly elects the board members for the period stipulated in the company’s articles of association, provided that it shall not exceed (3) years, and they may be re-elected unless the company's articles of association provide otherwise.
 - C. A board member not be a board member of more than five joint stock companies listed on the market at the same time.
-- D. The company shall notify the authority of the names of the board members, their jobs and their membership descriptions within five days from the commencement date of the Board of Directors’ session or as from the date of their appointment – whichever is earlier – and any changes to their membership within five working days from the date of these changes.
+- D. The company shall notify the authority of the names of the board members, their jobs and their membership descriptions within five days from the commencement date of the Board of Directors’ session or as from the date of their appointment – whichever is earlier – and any changes to their membership within (5) working days from the date of these changes.
 (Corporate Governance Regulations Article 17)

 Requirements of independence:

 - A. The independent board member shall be able to exercise the functions of expressing opinions and voting on decisions objectively and impartially and for the benefit of the shareholders only, in a manner that helps the board of directors to take sound decisions that contribute to achieving the interests of the company.
 - B. The board of directors shall conduct an annual evaluation of the extent to which the member's independence has been achieved and to ensure that there are no relationships or circumstances that affect or may affect the member or any conflict of interest now or in the future.
-- C. the following cases are independence deficiencies for an independent board member - for example, but not limited to - the following:
+- C. The following cases are independence deficiencies for an independent board member - for example, but not limited to - the following:

-1. A member owns five percent or more of the company's shares or another company of its group, or he is related to the person who owns this percentage.
+1. A member owns 5% or more of the company's shares or another company of its group, or he is related to the person who owns this percentage.
-2. To be a representative of a legal person who owns five percent or more of the company's shares or another company of its group.
+2. To be a representative of a legal person who owns 5% or more of the company's shares or another company of its group.
 3. A member related to any of the board members in the company or in another company of its group.
 4. He is related to any of the senior executives of the company or any other company of its group.
 5. To be a board member in another company of the group of the company nominated for membership in its board of directors.